Ontario Annual Return

 Failing to file the Ontario Annual Return can have serious repercussions.
 The most alarming is the possibility of your corporation being dissolved by the provincial government.
 This dissolution means losing your legal corporate status, which could halt your business operations.
 Moreover, it could lead to legal challenges and reputational damage, both of which can have long-lasting effects on your business’s health and credibility.

-Filing Your Annual Return : A Step-by-Step Guide
+Filing Your Annual Return with Business Ontario : A Step-by-Step Guide

 Now, let’s dive into the filing process, made easy and accessible through Business Ontario.
 Visit their dedicated page for the Ontario Annual Return at https://business-ontario.ca/annual-return/, and follow these steps: